-- Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury, Noise-Induced Hearing Loss and a range of serious injury claims);
+- Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury, Noise-Induced Hearing Loss and PTSD claims);

-- Fatal accident claims under the Fatal Accidents Act 1976 and Law Reform (Miscellaneous Provisions) Act 1934;
+- Fatal accidents pursuant to the Fatal Accidents Act 1976 and the Law Reform (Miscellaneous Provisions) Act 1934;

-- Chronic pain, CRPS, fibromyalgia and somatoform disorder;
+- Chronic pain, CRPS, fibromyalgia, somatoform disorder and FND (functional neurological disorder);

 - Serious psychiatric injury;